tgoldenberg/brn-gitbook/chapter_7_establishing_a_database_schema.md

-# Chapter 7: Establishing a Database Schema
+# Establishing a Database Schema

 Let's go over what we want to do in our app and what kind of data we'll need.
 Already we have a `users` collection, with the following relevant fields:
 ```
 id: String
 username: String